awslabs/aws-amplify-identity-broker/README.md

 See __[Developer Documentation](Documentation/DeveloperDocumentation.md)__ to see more detailed information on every component.

+## Contributing

+Your contribution is welcome, see [CONTRIBUTING](CONTRIBUTING.md) for ideas of PR and for contribution guidelines.

 ## Security

 See [Security Issue Notifications](CONTRIBUTING.md#security-issue-notifications) for more information.